 How shaving my head changed my life…

 Jumping forward to January 2009, I decided to shave my head for St. Baldrick’s in February.
 I always knew that one day I would shave my head and St. Baldrick’s provided me with that opportunity.
 When I told people what I was doing, most reactions were “it will be so freeing and empowering.”
-I laughed at their comments and thought “that’s not why I’m doing this, how is it going to be freeing and empowering.
-I’m shaving because I loved being bald, I’m raising money for pediatric cancer research and I want to honor of my friend Amanda who is fighting pancreatic cancer.”
-Plus I figured my hair would only take a year to reach the length it was.
+I laughed at their comments and thought, “that’s not why I’m doing this.
+How is it going to be freeing and empowering?
+I’m shaving because I loved being bald, I’m raising money for pediatric cancer research, and I want to honor of my friend Amanda who is fighting pancreatic cancer.”
+Plus, I figured my hair would only take a year to reach the length it was.

 February 28th was the day.
-That morning, while I was in the shower I remember thinking “good bye hair, good bye conditioner” and when I was finished styling my hair I put my brush and blow dryer under the sink, knowing that I would not be using them for many months.
-I was excited the whole day, and finally it was my turn to go on stage to have my head shaved.
-I remember being slightly nervous because I didn’t know what I would look like and if I would still have a nicely shaped head.
-As my head was getting shaved, it tickled and I could feel the cold air on my scalp with each pass of the razor.
+That morning, while I was in the shower, I remember thinking, “goodbye hair, goodbye conditioner,” and when I was finished styling my hair, I put my brush and blow dryer under the sink, knowing that I would not be using them for many months.
+I was excited the whole day, and finally, it was my turn to go on stage to have my head shaved.
+I remember being slightly nervous because I didn’t know what I would look like and if would I still have a nicely shaped head.
+As my head was getting shaved, it tickled, and I could feel the cold air on my scalp with each pass of the razor.
 As I sat in the chair getting shaved, one of the hairdressers who volunteered to shave heads leaned over and told me I had a nicely shaped head.
 I laughed because she didn’t realize that I had been told that many times 15 years earlier.

-When I left the stage with my shaved head everyone told me that I looked great.
+When I left the stage with my shaved head, everyone told me that I looked great.
 Even people who didn’t even know me said how beautiful I was and that I had a nicely shaped head and could pull off the ‘shaved head’ look.
-I was amazed, since I never had considered myself a beautiful girl.
-When I finally looked in the mirror I hardly recognized myself.
+I was amazed since I had never considered myself a beautiful girl.
+When I finally looked in the mirror, I hardly recognized myself.

 I was not prepared for the change that would take place within me over the next few days.
-Before when I had hair, when I looked in the mirror, I often would see a pretty person but never used the word “beautiful” to describe myself.
+Before, when I had hair, when I looked in the mirror, I often would see a pretty person but never used the word “beautiful” to describe myself.
 I now believe in some ways that my hair held me back.
-Even after cancer treatment when my hair grew back, it was still thin.
-I never really knew how to style it so that it would look good and in some ways that made me self-conscious.
+Even after cancer treatment, when my hair grew back, it was still thin.
+I never really knew how to style it so that it would look good, and in some ways, that made me self-conscious.
 With a shaved head, I don’t have to worry if a hair is out of place or starting to look stringy (since thin hair usually does so after a few hours.)
-Now, when I look in the mirror I am amazed at how beautiful I feel and I smile.
+Now, when I look in the mirror, I am amazed at how beautiful I feel, and I smile.

-I’m beautiful and I keeping my head shaved!
+I’m beautiful, and I keeping my head shaved!